Last Updated on December 6, 2022

 my nighttime routine:

-I recently did a YouTube video on my nighttime routine on Sundays which is a bit more elaborate than Monday – Saturday.
-Just to reiterate, I find long routines to be laborious so even my Sunday night routine is kept at a cool 45ish minutes.
+I recently did a YouTube video on my nighttime routine on Sundays, which is a bit more elaborate than Monday – Saturday.
+Just to reiterate, I find long routines to be laborious, so even my Sunday night routine is kept to 45ish minutes.

-- Turn off TV and all tech devices half an hour before bed.
+- Turn off the TV and all tech devices half an hour before bed.

 how to sleep better naturally:

-My routine is pretty minimal, and relies on reduced stimulation before bed and on one or two calming practices.
-Below you’ll find a few ways you can reduce activity and some calming practices you can adopt to make your perfect night time routine so you can sleep better and improve your sleep quality too!
+My routine is pretty simple and relies on a few calming things and less stimulation before bed.
+Below are a few ways to reduce activity and some calming practices you can implement to create your ideal nighttime routine so you can sleep better and improve your sleep quality!

-Take some time to experiment and figure out what a good nighttime ritual is for you.
-You want to make sure this is something you can repeat – consistency is the most important thing!
+Spend some time experimenting to determine what a good nighttime beauty sleep ritual is for you.
+You want to make sure this is something you can repeat—consistency is the most important thing!